traytenyumingzhang/configurationalllm/README.md

 ## Getting Started

 1. Launch the application
-2. Go to API Settings and enter your API key (Claude or OpenAI)
+2. Go to API Settings and enter your API key (Gemini, Claude, OpenAI, or other third party APIs)
 3. Customize prompts and messages as needed
 4. Add files to the Files Library
 5. Click "Process All Files" to start the analysis